mwshinn/PyDDM/doc/quickstart.rst

 1. Define a model with at least one free parameter, using :func:`.gddm` or the object-oriented API.
 Here, we focused on :func:`.gddm`.
 Models may depend on parameters, conditions, time, and space.
-2. Create a :class:`.Sample` object, either using "from_pandas_dataframe" or
+2. Create a :class:`.Sample`, either using
-   "from_numpy_array".
+   :meth:`~.Sample.from_pandas_dataframe` or :meth:`~.Sample.from_numpy_array`.
    Ensure that the conditions used in the model are present in the data.
-3. Visualize your model using the model GUI to ensure it has the behavior you expect.
-You may need to pass the sample you plan to fit, or else the "conditions" variable, to the model GUI function.
+3. Visualize your model using the :doc:`model GUI <modelgui>` to ensure it has the behavior you expect.
+You may need to pass the Sample you plan to fit, or else the "conditions" variable, to the model GUI function.
 4. Run :meth:`.Model.fit` on the model and the sample.
-Optionally specify a :class:`loss function <.LossFunction>` other than the default (which uses BIC).
-After fitting, the the model will contain :class:`.Fitted` objects, that contain the fitted values.
+Optionally specify a :class:`loss function <.LossFunction>` other than the default (negative log likelihood).
+After fitting, the the model will have all of its parameters specified as the fitted values.
 5. View the output by calling :meth:`.Model.show` and the model GUI on the model.
 The value of the loss function is accessible via :meth:`.Model.get_fit_result` and the parameters via